 Here are some key questions you can ask:

-- How well do you understand our pricing model? (scale)
+- How well do you understand our current pricing model? (rating scale)

-- How would you rate the product’s value for money? (scale)
+- How would you rate the product’s value for money based on the features you use? (rating scale)

 Demographic survey questions